janetvenditti/Robotics2023SeasonCode/README.md

 Once arm is built, test driver controlled section Plan, code, test and prototype for airplane (spring? pressured air? slingshot?)

+Strat Method:
+- preloaded with two pixels purple and yellow, start in the corner base of the team
+- drop off purple pixel at coresponding team element position
+- turn towards april tags and see coresponding location and move there
+- place yellow pixel at backdrop of corresponding location found from april tag

 claire was here, she was.